vasu4982/ukufu/README.md

 https://en.wikipedia.org/wiki/Knuth%27s_Algorithm_X.
 Due to time constraints from my side, I would love to discuss this in the later discussions.

-A minimalistic apparoach is taken to submit the solution in time.
+To submit the solution in time, a minimalistic apparoach has been taken.

 #### User Story